dzp62442/RDIStitcher/README.md

 ```
 ### Training on a low-memory GPU:

-This training configuration requires ~16 GB VRAM with 2 GPUs.
+This training configuration of `train.sh` requires ~16 GB VRAM with 2 GPUs.

 ```bash
 export MODEL_NAME="stabilityai/stable-diffusion-2-inpainting"